 My craft is flipping books.
 In order to perform this task at the highest level, I rely on a variety of tools – both physical and digital.
 In my last post, I shared the physical tools that I use when I’m scouting books.
 Today we will take a closer look at some of the digital tools available to help you find quality books quickly and efficiently.

 Before we get to the app reviews, it’s important to understand one key shortcoming that all third party applications have to deal with: Amazon’s API.
 Apps can only “see” the lowest 20 prices, and if an FBA price isn’t among the lowest 20 offers, then the app won’t show any FBA data.
 All apps, with the exception of Amazon’s own app, have this limitation.
-For a more detailed explanation of why apps sometimes don’t show an FBA price, check out Peter Valley’s post about this very topic.

 Amazon Seller App